drewcrawford/pcore/README.md

 ## Errors

-See module [error].

 On macOS, `Error` wraps `NSError`.
 On Windows, currently the error type wraps WIN32_ERROR.
 It is unclear at this moment the right design for non-Win32 error types, but I will come up with one.

-*/
-pub mod string;
-pub mod release_pool;
-pub mod error;
-extern crate self as pcore;